SleepDealler/Covid_19_in_Italy/README.md

-# Project about Covid-19 in Italy by Krzysztof Lukasz and Daniel Zalewski
+# Project about Covid-19 in Italy by Krzysztof Łukasz and Daniel Zalewski

 ## 1. Project Objective